Date of Award

 Dissemination of program information to all students and their parents is a relatively low-cost approach, with the potential to increase program participation among youth who may benefit most from work-based learning opportunities.
 The vision of the curriculum is that all youth have access to an excellent school curriculum that will prepare them to attain an excellent education and successfully transition to college and a career.
 The current Southeast School District's CTE curriculum is widespread among 33 high schools where students do not have access nor exposure to specific programs that are of high interest to them.
 These programs have been identified as critical to developing skills and preparing iii youth to become workforce ready.
 Because campus sites where programs are offered are not accessible to where students live and only one or two schools offer the program of interest, chances of students getting into the program are very minimal.
 As a result, those students will not be exposed to skills and training that prepare them for opportunities and occupations beyond the classroom.
 Readiness takes time; students need access to prepare for the future now.
 Workplace readiness means understanding what to expect and having the skills and training to complete assigned tasks.

 Gilchrist, Christopher L., "The Future of Career and Technical Education" (2020).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 350.